jamesbrandecon/NPDemand.jl/README.md

         - :diagonal_dominance_all: Diagonal dominance across all products.
         - :subs_in_group: All products within exchangeable groupings are substitutes.(**Note**: this constraint is the only available nonlinear constraint and will slow down estimation considerably)
 - `estimate!(problem::NPDProblem; max_iterations=10000, show_trace = false)`: solves `problem` subject to provided constraints, and replaces `problem.results` with the resulting parameter vector. `max_iterations` is passed into Optim.Options for every optimization step.
-- `update_constraints(problem::NPDProblem, new_constraints::Vector{Symbol})`: Replaces the constraints in `problem` with `new_constraints`.
+- `update_constraints!(problem::NPDProblem, new_constraints::Vector{Symbol})`: Replaces the constraints in `problem` with `new_constraints`.
 Because of the way `:exchangeability` is enforced, this function cannot be used to change the structure of exchangeable groupings.
-- `price_elasticity(problem::NPDProblem, df::DataFrame; at::Matrix, whichProducts = [1,1])`: Takes the solved `problem` as first argument, a `DataFrame` as the second argument, and evaluates price elasticities in-sample at prices `at`.
-Currently does not calculate out-of-sample price elasticities, though this will be added in the future.
-Returns four results, in order:
+- `price_elasticities!(problem::NPDProblem)`: Takes the solved `problem` as first argument, a `DataFrame` as the second argument, and evaluates all price elasticities in-sample.
+Currently does not calculate out-of-sample price elasticities.
+For this, use the function `compute_demand_function!`.
-    - (1) a vector of elasticities of demand for product `whichProducts[1]` with respect to `whichProducts[2]`
-    - (2) the average of the price elasticity matrix across all markets
-    - (3) the vector of shares at which the elasticities were calculated
-    - (4) a matrix for which each column `j` is a vector of own-price elasticities in all markets
+- `compute_demand_function!(problem, df; max_iter = 1000, show_trace = false)`: estimates the demand function/curve using NPD estimates calculated via estimate!.
+The function takes in an estimated problem::NPDProblem and a dataframe with counterfactual values of the covariates in the utility function.
+One must specify all fields that were used in estimation (including shares).
+The function will change the values of df[!,r"shares"] to take on the value of the estimated demand function.
+Options:
+    - `max_iter`: controls the number of iterations for the nonlinear solver calculating market shares.
+Default is 1000 but well-estimated problems should converge faster.
+    - `show_trace`: if `true`, Optim will print the trace for each iteration of the nonlinear solver.

 Two helpful additional functions are `simulate_logit` and `toDataFrame`, which allows one to easily simulate data from a logit demand system with endogenous prices (and instruments for those prices) to test the `NPDemand` functions.
 Usage shown in `/examples`.